-You may not think about cleaning your washing machine until you notice a mildew-type odor coming from it.
-While cleaning a washing machine isn’t the most pleasant job, it is fairly easy to do.
+You may not think about cleaning your washing machine until you notice a mildew-type odor coming from it, or get error messages saying there’s a problem.
+While cleaning a washing machine isn’t the most pleasant job, it’s fairly easy to do.
 Ready to learn how to clean a washing machine?

 A couple weeks ago, my aunt asked me about cleaning her washing machine.
 I did my best to explain the process over Facebook Messenger, but without pictures, it was pretty hard to give all the details.
 So, today I thought I would give you a little tutorial on cleaning your washing machine.